 Content is not one of those things where if you build it, they will come.
-If you don’t tell people about your content, they will never probably know about it.
+If you don’t tell people about your content marketing, they will never probably know about it.
 If they don’t know about it how could they buy from you?
 Once you have created an awesome piece of content that includes all of the elements that can make a piece of content successful, your next goal will be to promote it to cement that success with traffic.
 The following are three plans you can follow for content promotion.

 Bare Minimum Content Promotion

 Bare minimum content promotion should be applied to essentially any piece of content you produce such as your average blog posts, press releases, etc.